narcisolobo/django_step_by_step/create_django_environment.md

-# Creating a new Django Virtal Environment
+# Creating a new Django Virtual Environment

 Let's create a new virtual environment for our Django projects.
 We'll need to do this just once.
 Create and navigate to your *my_environments* directory and run the appropriate commands to create a virtual environment and then install Django: